splunk/conf19-sdc-workshop/README.md

 - Navigate to the [API Reference](https://sdc.splunkbeta.com/reference/) page
 - Choose the **Identity** API and find the [`GET /principals`](https://sdc.splunkbeta.com/reference/api/identity/v2beta1#endpoint-listPrincipals) endpoint
 ```
-- Select the "Console"
+- Click **Console**.
-- Click "Show" to reveal your Authorization token value
+- Click **Show** to reveal your Authorization token value.
-  - Copy the value and store it for later use
+  - Copy the value and store it for later use.
-  - *Each API request requires a valid token, for example, when using cURL directly*
+  - *Each API request requires a valid token, for example, when using cURL directly*.
-- Click "Submit" to make the API request and observe the response on the right
+- Click **Submit** to make the API request and observe the response on the right.
-  - Copy the `name` value for use in the next API request
+  - Copy the value of the principal name that is displayed for use in the next API request.
 ```diff
 - Find the [`GET /principals/{p}`](https://sdc.splunkbeta.com/reference/api/identity/v2beta1#endpoint-getPrincipal) endpoint
 ```
-- Choose "Console"
+- Click **Console**.
-- Enter your principal value in the form field; click "Submit" to make the API request and observe the response on the right
+- Enter the value of the principal name in the form field; click **Submit** to make the API request and observe the response on the right
   - Copy the value in the `tenants` array and store it for later use
   - *Each API request will need to target a specific tenant*